sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - The ComfyUI commandline option '--reserve-vram 2' may good, it will work as buffer.
 - Edit comfy code using try except pass around error points may practical for private use, but it may cause difficulty on update comfy.
 - FlipStreamSaveApiWorkflow, FlipStreamRunApiWorkflow, FlipStreamSetState, FlipStreamGet nodes are useful to separate workflow to avoid OOE, because comfy keeps cache on each workflow and the cache take up large memory.
-FlipStreamGet has independent cache system, it can bridge any data on workflows.
+FlipStreamGetState, FlipStreamGetParam, FlipStreamGet nodes have independent cache system, it can bridge any data on workflows.

 ## Workflow Examples